SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-multiple-domain.md

-# Shape Model for Multiple Domain
+# Shape Model for Multiple Domains

 ## What and Where is the Use Case?